Claire-bot87/sticky-popcorn-client/README.md

 * [Future Improvements](#future-improvements)

 # Description
 I completed this project in week 9 of the course.
-It was a full stack application with an Express Back End and React Front End.
+It was a Full Stack application with an Express backend and ReactJS frontend.
 It is a movie review website.
 This was a team project.
 I worked with classmates Raj and Mai.
-We shared responsabilities for planning, development and deployment.
+We shared responsibilities for planning, development and deployment.

 ### Collaborators
 [Kamran Raja](https://github.com/Kam-Gemini)\